jakobib/swib11app/README.md

     dotcloud push swib11app

 If you work with git, this will only push the latest master revision, so you may need to do a commit first.
+You can also push branches:

+    dotcloud push -b mybranch swib11app

 The first push will take some time to install all CPAN modules at dotCloud.
 A demo is running live at http://swib11app-nichtich.dotcloud.com/